tolauwae/ars-factum/alchemy/poison.md

 *40% corrupting, 30% venomous, 20% befuddling, 10% restorative*

+### Aquatic Biomes

+Rivers, swamps, oceans, and other aquatic biomes are abundant with natural resources.
+Many are used in poison making.

+**Dark Spice.** Befuddling, very rare component.
+Dark spice is only found mixed with the sands at the bottom of very deep seas.
+It is believed they are used by sea elves to expand their minds and have clearer visions of their past lives.
+Whether true or not, what is known is that the sand-like substance can be used to create powerful befuddling poisons.

+**Dragon Eel Slime.** Corrupting and venomous, rare component.
+The slime of the dragon eel is so corrosive it can dissolve armor.
+Dragon eels can grow up to an impressive 10 feet in length and are found in warm waters.

+**Entangle Weed.** Corrupting and venomous, very rare component.
+When immersed in saltwater these long thin seaweeds are nigh-invisible.
+They entangle any creature which swims into their grasp and slowly dissolve them into nutrients.

+**Giant Stormcoy Barbel.** Corrupting and restorative, rare component.
+The barbels of the giant stormcoy can measure a dozen feet and a small part can form a powerful component.

+**Glowing Inksquid Gills.** Restorative and venomous, uncommon component.
+Glowing inksquids are deepsea dwelling squids that can grow over 30 feet in length.
+Their gills are quite sought-after alchemical components, which can harm or heal depending on their treatment.

+**Lakeleaf.** Restorative, common component.
+Parsley like herb which grows on the shores of rivers.
+When rubbed into meat, it never spoils.
+It can also be used to create some common antidotes.

+**Ryefish eyes.** Restorative and venomous, common component.
+The bright colorful eyes of the ryefish are used in many alchemical recipes, however, they can be hard to acquire since the eyes can only hold their shape immersed in water.

+**Seadance Algae.** Befuddling and restorative, rare component.
+The rare seadance algae grows very intricate forms which seem to dance in the currents of the sea.
+It is said that triton can hear the algae sing while they dance from miles downstream.

+**Sea Serpent Fangs.** Befuddling, corrupting and venomous, very rare component.
+The fangs from these sea swimming dragons can be used to create almost any poison, but few are brave enough to get one.

+**Webweeds.** Befuddling and venomous, uncommon component.
+These weeds grow in thin gossamer-like strings covering smooth rocks in rivers or lakes.

+**Wreath Algae.** Undetermined, rare component.
+These algae grow in circular patterns underwater in places where someone has died.
+When combined with another component of any rarity, it gains the same types.
+It can only gain properties in this way once.

 <span class="tbheader">Aquatic Biome: Generic Components</span>
 | d20 | Components                | Refinement | Rarity    | Type        |
 |-----|---------------------------|------------|-----------|-------------|